 Several years later the topic is still hot and it’s not just because the MAU count is now 1.3 billion.

 The main difference is that the talks are no longer purely theoretical.
-Businesses of all shapes and sizes have been showcasing the worth of employing a Messenger bot be it for customer support, sales, or collecting feedback.
+Businesses of all shapes and sizes have been showcasing the worth of employing a Facebook bot be it for customer support, sales, or collecting feedback.

 Given the business potency of Facebook Messenger as a communication channel and the advantages of automation brought about by chatbots, we decided to put together this article.
-We’ll cover all the most commonly asked questions as well as show you how to build a Facebook Messenger bot (without coding) and then test it before launch.
+We’ll cover all the most commonly asked questions as well as show you how to build a Facebook Messenger chatbot (without coding) and then test it before launch.